Nazanin Zaghari-Ratcliffe: Imprisonment

-On 23 August 2018, Zaghari-Ratcliffe was released on temporary licence for three days, which is standard practice prior to lengthier releases.
+On 23 August 2018, Zaghari-Ratcliffe was released on furlough for three days, which is standard practice prior to lengthier releases.
 However, Zaghari-Ratcliffe suffered from panic attacks after returning to prison, and regretted having been given the temporary release.
-Her husband said the temporary licence was a "cruel game" subject to conditions including the monitoring of her movements.
+Her husband said the furlough was a "cruel game" subject to conditions including the monitoring of her movements.

 In late September 2018, when questioned about the Zaghari-Ratcliffe case, Iranian President Hassan Rouhani acknowledged awareness of the case (though denying knowledge of its specifics), and noted that "new charges [had been] brought against her."
 Rouhani compared the imprisonment of foreigners in Iran to the imprisonment of Iranians in Western countries, saying that leaders on both sides were denying power over the decisions of their own judiciary, and that "we must all" exert "a constant, concerted effort... so... all prisoners must be free... but it must be a path that travels both ways."

 In March 2019, the British Foreign and Commonwealth Office (FCO) granted Zaghari-Ratcliffe diplomatic protection, raising the status of her case from a consular matter to a dispute between the two governments.
 Iran argues the designation is contrary to international law, the Master Nationality Rule, with Iran's ambassador in London stating "Governments may only exercise such protection for own nationals, ...
 Iran does not recognise dual nationality".

 On 11 October 2019, Zaghari-Ratcliffe's daughter returned to her father in the United Kingdom to start school.

-In December 2019, the prosecutor general of Iran denied conditional release for Nazanin Zaghari, which was requested by her lawyer.
+In December 2019, the prosecutor general of Iran denied conditional release for Nazanin Zaghari, which had been requested by her lawyer.